mdwe/aws-in-practice-workshop/README.md

 [ ] Prepare images with solution architecure orinted by AWS services which describe the goal of exercise [ ] Add screens from AWS Console with crucial steps
-[ ] Export Lambdas code to repository and link in exercise [ ] Add unit tests to Lambda functions
+[ ] Add unit tests to Lambda functions
 [ ] Prepare Terraform project
 [ ] Implement smoketest